 - Old Soldier: Like Captain Rex, it doesn't seem the accelerated aging has stopped him from fighting against the Empire alongside him and Gregor.

-- Once a Season: With the exception of Season 5, Wolffe received a new character model every season of The Clone Wars.
+- Once a Season: With the exceptions of Seasons 5 and 7, Wolffe received a new character model every season of The Clone Wars.
 In Season 1, he was in a naval officer uniform.
 In Season 2, he got a suit of armor.
 In Season 3, the color palette on the helmet was reversed.
 In Season 4, he upgraded to Phase II armor with a unique helmet design.
 In Season 6, he appeared in desert survival gear.
 In one of the Season 4 DVD commentaries, Dave Filoni joked that Wolffe was something of a fashionista among clones.

 - One Steve Limit: During the Rebels finale, when the lothwolves show up, Gregor points out that now they have Wolffe and lothwolves; Wolffe's got his Wolfpack back!

-- The Paranoiac: In Rebels, as a result of living through the Clone Wars, Order 66 and the rise of the Empire — and being one of the few clones aware of the Government Conspiracy, since he had his chip removed — he's become incredibly paranoid, and hides Ahsoka's messages to Rex on the grounds that she's a Jedi and could come back for revenge.
+- The Paranoiac: In Rebels, as a result of living through the Clone Wars, Order 66 and the rise of the Empire and being one of the few clones aware of the Government Conspiracy, since he had his chip removed he's become incredibly paranoid, and hides Ahsoka's messages to Rex on the grounds that she's a Jedi and could come back for revenge.
 In that appearance, his paranoia is also directly responsible for the Empire's arrival on Seelos.
-Lampshaded by the Imperials he contacts.
+Word of God suggests it might even be a side effect of only having the chip removed after Order 66 - even though he had it removed, Wolffe can't quite shake his paranoia about Jedi.

 - Screaming Warrior: When he faces off against the AT-ATs in Rebels.